Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_helm/_index.md

 The following Jumpstart scenario will guide you on how to create [Helm](https://helm.sh/)-based GitOps configuration on a Cluster API which is projected as an Azure Arc-connected cluster resource.

-In this scenario, you will deploy & attach two GitOps configurations to your cluster, a cluster-level config to deploy [nginx-ingress controller](https://kubernetes.github.io/ingress-nginx/) and a namespace-level config to deploy the "Hello Arc" web application on your Kubernetes cluster.
+In this scenario, you will deploy & attach two GitOps configuration to your cluster, a cluster-level configuration to deploy [nginx-ingress controller](https://kubernetes.github.io/ingress-nginx/) and a namespace-level configuration to deploy the "Hello Arc" web application on your Kubernetes cluster.
 By doing so, you will be able to make real-time changes to the application and show how the GitOps flow takes effect.

 GitOps on Azure Arc-enabled Kubernetes uses [Flux](https://fluxcd.io/docs/), a popular open source toolset.
 Flux is a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories) and automating updates to the configuration when there is new code to deploy.
-The Flux toolkit component Helm Controller is a Kubernetes operator, allowing one to declaratively manage Helm chart releases with Kubernetes manifests.
+The Flux toolkit component Helm Controller is a Kubernetes operator, allowing one to declare and manage Helm chart releases with Kubernetes manifests.
 The Operator is aware of the “HelmRelease” Custom Resource Definition (CRD).
 This HelmRelease points to a HELM chart in a git repo and can optionally contain specific values to input into the helm chart.

 > **Note:** This guide assumes you already deployed a Cluster API and connected it to Azure Arc.
 If you haven't, this repository offers you a way to do so in an automated fashion using a [Shell script](/azure_arc_jumpstart/azure_arc_k8s/cluster_api/capi_azure/).